Misaki-ux/LoL-Login-Autotype/README.md

 # LoL-Login-Autotype

+You must download the master tree if you want the source code

 ## Overview
 i wanted to improve the login functionnality, as i have to reconnect many times once i play.